orgua/shepherd_v2_planning/docs/40_embedded_sys/fix_device_tree.md

 # Fix Shepherd Device Tree Drivers

-Original DT-Driver fails to work with 4.19 or newer.
+Original DT-Driver from shp v1 fails to work with 4.19 or newer.

 ## Device Tree Versions